srmorales08/RLG/README.md

 # RLG
 Random Letter Generator \
 \
-This package was created for my statistical computation and simulation course.
+This is the RLG package that was created for my statistical computation and simulation course.
 The package contains a single function that generates a random letter from the alphabet.